aspect-build/rules_ts/docs/rules.md

 package, typically loaded from `@npm//typescript:package_json.bzl`.
 Unlike bare `tsc`, this rule understands the Bazel interop mechanism (Providers) so that this rule works with others that produce or consume TypeScript typings (`.d.ts` files).

+One of the benefits of using ts_project is that it understands Bazel Worker Protocol which makes JIT overhead one time cost.
+Worker mode is on by default to speed up build and typechecking process.

 Some TypeScript options affect which files are emitted, and Bazel needs to predict these ahead-of-time.
 As a result, several options from the tsconfig file must be mirrored as attributes to ts_project.